hzqst/MetaHookSv/README.md

 Although using hook is likely to be dangerous in games, there is no VAC ban reported yet.

-Btw Sven Co-op is not a [Game that protected by VAC](https://store.steampowered.com/search/?term=coop&category2=8)
+Btw Sven Co-op is not a [game that protected by VAC](https://store.steampowered.com/search/?term=Sven&category2=8)

 Use a separate account to play Sven Co-op if you worry about getting banned, since Sven Co-op is a free game.